-The company's improved performance has enabled the Board to declare a fully franked dividend of \$0.01 payable on 17 September 2015.
-The shares will trade excluding entitlement to the dividend on 1 September 2015 and the Record Date is 3 September 2015.

-The Board believes that this level of continuing annual dividend is appropriate and will have no material effect on completing strategic acquisitions and undertaking the necessary investment in OzContacts.com.au to achieve long term growth.
+The company's improved performance has enabled the Board to declare a dividend of \$0.01.
+The Board believes that this level of continuing annual dividend is appropriate and will have no material effect on completing strategic acquisitions and undertaking the necessary investment in OzContacts.com.au.